scalatron/scalatron.github.com/pages/gettingstarted.md

 ### What Next?

-* Read the contents of the `Readme.txt` file in your installation directory (or <a href="https://github.com/scalatron/scalatron/blob/master/README.md">online</a>)
+* Read the contents of the `Readme.txt` file in your installation directory (or <a href="https://github.com/scalatron/scalatron/blob/master/Scalatron/Readme.txt">online</a>)
-* All of the documentation is also available in the installation directory, in a sub-directory called `/doc`
+* All of the documentation is also available in the installation directory, in a sub-directory called `/doc` (or <a href="https://github.com/scalatron/scalatron/tree/master/Scalatron/doc">online</a>)
 * Once you know your way around, invite some friends for a <a href="pages/tournament.html">bot coding tournament</a> and have fun!
-* <a href ="http://github.com/scalatron/scalatron/fork">Fork Scalatron here on github</a> and help us make it better!
+* [Fork Scalatron here on github](http://github.com/scalatron/scalatron/fork) and help us make it better!